momustafam/Case-Study-Projects/README.md

 ## About me

-A versatile professional with a passion for data science, machine learning engineering, and software development.
+A versatile professional with a passion for data science, and software development.
 With a strong foundation in these fields, I thrive on solving complex problems and creating innovative solutions.
 Here's a glimpse into my skill set and experience:

 **Data Science:<br>
 ---------------** <br>